 The Feminist U.N.
 Campaign brings together leading, feminist thinkers in civil society, philanthropy, academia and former U.N. staff around a shared agenda for women’s rights and gender equality at the United Nations.
 Secretary-General (SG) António Guterres took office in January 2017 amid unprecedented public and member-state demand for feminist leadership of the United Nations (U.N.).

-Throughout the course of his first year, this call has persisted – driven largely by women’s civil society groups and feminist activists.
-Last fall, the International Center for Research on Women (ICRW), on behalf of the Feminist U.N.
+This call has persisted – driven largely by women’s civil society groups and feminist activists.
+In 2017, the International Center for Research on Women (ICRW), on behalf of the Feminist U.N.
 Campaign, released a report, Toward a More Feminist United Nations, articulating a broad vision for feminist leadership across the U.N. system.

 The UN secretary general isn’t yet what feminists were looking for (January 2018)L. Thompson, S. Gammage & S. Ahmed (openDemocracy)